Ramón Serrano Suñer: Later life

 After World War II, he wrote a persuasive letter to Franco, calling for a transitional government that would have room for intellectuals in exile.
 When Franco received the letter, he wrote a derisive "Ho-ho." in its margin.
 Serrano Suñer ultimately retired from public life in 1947.

 In 1949, Serrano Suñer sponsored the visit to Spain of British Fascist leader Oswald Mosley, taking him to the tomb of José Antonio Primo de Rivera.
-In 1961, in the context of the Algiers putsch against French president Charles De Gaulle, Serrano Suñer was the main Spanish support to Raoul Salan during the latter's spell in Spain, and provided for Salan's transfer to Algeria so he could carry out the attempted generals' coup in April.
-Also by that time, Serrano operated too as a link between Salan and Portuguese dictator Oliveira Salazar, an enthusiastic supporter of Salan's putschist intentions.
+In 1961, in the context of the Algiers putsch against French president Charles de Gaulle, Serrano Suñer was the main Spanish support to Raoul Salan during the latter's spell in Spain, and provided for Salan's transfer to Algeria so he could carry out the attempted generals' coup in April.
+Also by that time, Serrano operated too as a link between Salan and Portuguese dictator António de Oliveira Salazar, an enthusiastic supporter of Salan's putschist intentions.

 Serrano Suñer died on 1 September 2003 in Madrid, eleven days before his 102nd birthday.